thebsking/readme-generator/README.md

   ## License
   This project is covered under the Apache2.0 license.

-    For more information please visit https://choosealicense.com/licenses/apache-2.0
+  For more information please visit https://choosealicense.com/licenses/mit

   ## Contributing
-  If you would liek to contibute please create a pull request
+  If you would like to contibute please create a pull request

   ## Tests
   n/a